YakBarber/weid/README.md

 - A tool for reviewing/reacting to something
 - A quiz/flashcard interface
 - A text-based adventure game engine
+- A ??? for ???

 ## Expectations

-`weid` is currently in "early alpha".
+`weid` is currently in "early alpha."
 At the moment, it is mostly a vehicle for the [Pinboard modification example](examples/pbin), as a demonstration of some of `weid`'s goals via its use as a library.

 The standalone `weid` application, while functional, is not all that useful yet.